AElfProject/AElf/docs-sphinx/architecture/cross-chain/transfer.rst

 Cross chain transfer is one of mostly used cases when it comes to cross chain verification.
-AElf already supports cross chain transfer functionalities in contract.
+AElf already supports cross chain transfer functionality in contract.
 This section will explain how to transfer tokens across chains.
 It assumes a side chain is already deployed and been indexed by the main chain.